-Osmotic pressure is the pressure created in an aqueous solution by a region of lower solute concentration upon a region of higher solute concentration forcing the passage of water from that to this more concentrated region.
-The intensity of the osmotic pressure (in units of pressure) is equal to the pressure that is necessary to apply in the solution to prevent its dilution by the entering of water by osmosis.
+In a aqueous solution, osmotic pressure is the pressure that a region of lower solute concentration puts on a region of higher solute concentration, forcing the passage of water from the area of lower solute concentration to the more concentrated region.
+The intensity of the osmotic pressure (in units of pressure) is equal to the pressure necessary to apply to the solution to prevent its dilution by osmosis.

-It is possible to apply in the solution another pressure in the contrary way to the osmotic pressure, like the hydrostatic pressure of the liquid or the atmospheric pressure.
-In plant cells, for example, the rigid cell wall makes opposite pressure against the tendency of water to enter when the cell is put under a hypotonic environment.
-Microscopically, the pressure contrary to the osmotic pressure does not forbid water to pass through a semipermeable membrane but it creates a compensatory flux of water in the opposite way.
+It is possible to apply pressure to counteract the osmotic pressure on a solution, such as the hydrostatic pressure of the liquid or atmospheric pressure.
+In plant cells, for example, the rigid cell wall creates pressure that acts against the tendency of water to enter when the cell is in a hypotonic environment.
+Microscopically, the pressure that counteracts osmotic pressure does not prevent water from passing through a semipermeable membrane, but it does create a water flow in the opposite way as compensation.

 7. Can solutions with the same concentration of different solutes have different osmotic pressures?

-The osmotic pressure of a solution does not depend on the nature of the solute, it depends only on the quantity of molecules (particles) in relation to the total solution volume.
-Solutions with same concentration of particles even containing different solutes exert the same osmotic pressure.
+The osmotic pressure of a solution does not depend on the nature of the solute; it only depends on the quantity of molecules (particles) in relation to the total solution volume.
+Solutions with same concentration of particles, despite containing different solutes, exert the same osmotic pressure.

 8. How are solutions classified according to their comparative tonicity?

-Comparative to another, a solution can be hypotonic (or hyposmotic), isotonic (or isosmotic) or hypertonic (or hyperosmotic).
+When compared to another solution, a solution can be hypotonic (or hyposmotic), isotonic (or isosmotic) or hypertonic (or hyperosmotic).

-When a solution is less concentrated than another the adjective hypotonic is given and the more concentrated is called hypertonic.
-When two compared solutions have the same concentration both receive the adjective isotonic.
-So this classification makes sense only for comparison of solutions.
+When a solution is less concentrated than another, it is considered hypotonic compared to that other solution.
+When it is more concentrated, it is considered hypertonic.
+When two solutions have the same concentration, both are designated isotonic.
+Therefore, this classification makes sense only when comparing solutions.

-9. Concerning permeability what type of membrane is the cell membrane?
+9. What type of membrane is the cell membrane in terms of permeability?

-The cell membrane is a selectively permeable membrane, i.e., it allows the passage of water and some selected solutes.
+The cell membrane is a selectively permeable membrane, meaning that it allows the passage of water and some select solutes.

-10. What are the basic constituents of the cell membrane?
+10. What are the basic components of the cell membrane?

 The cell membrane is formed of lipids, proteins and carbohydrates.

-The membrane lipids are phospholipids, a special type of lipid to which one extremity a phosphate group is bound thus assigning electrical charge to this region of the molecule.
-Since phospholipids have one electrically charged extremity and a long neutral organic chain they can organize themselves in two layers of associated molecules: the hydrophilic portion (polar) of each layer faces outwards in contact with water (a polar molecule too) of the extracellular and the intracellular space and the hydrophobic chains (non polar) face inwards isolated from the water.
-Because this type of membrane is made of two phospolipid layers it is also called a bilipid membrane.
+The lipids contained in the membrane are phospholipids, a special type of lipid, which is bound to a phosphate group on one end, thus giving an electrical charge to this region of the molecule.
+Since phospholipids have one electrically charged end and a long neutral organic chain, they can organize themselves into two layers of attached molecules: the hydrophilic portion (polar) of each layer faces outwards and is in contact with the water (also a polar molecule) located in the extracellular and intracellular space whereas the hydrophobic chains (non-polar) face inwards and are isolated from the water.
+Because this type of membrane is made of two phospholipid layers, it is also called a bilipid membrane.

 Membrane proteins are embedded and dispersed in the compact bilipid structure.
-Carbohydrates appear in the outer surface of the membrane associated to some of those proteins under the form of glycoproteins or bound to phospholipids forming glycolipids.
-The membrane carbohydrates form the glycocalix of the membrane.
+Carbohydrates appear in the outer surface of the membrane, attached to some of those proteins in the form of glycoproteins or bound to phospholipids, forming glycolipids.
+The carbohydrates in the membrane form the glycocalyx of the membrane.

-11. What are the respective functions of phospholipids, proteins and carbohydrates of the cell membrane?
+11. What are the respective functions of phospholipids, proteins and carbohydrates in the cell membrane?

-Membrane phospholipids have a structural function, they form the bilipid membrane that constitutes the cell membrane itself.
+Phospholipids have a structural function in cell membranes.
+They form the bilipid membrane that the cell membrane is composed of.

-Membrane proteins have several specialized functions.
-Some of them are channels for substances to pass through the membrane, others are receptors and signalers of information, others are enzymes, others are cell identifiers (cellular labels) and there are still those that participate in the adhesion complexes between cells or between the internal surface of the membrane and the cytosketeleton.
+Proteins have several specialized functions in cell membranes.
+Some of them are channels for substances to pass through the membrane; others are receptors and signalers of information; others are enzymes; others are cell identifiers (cellular markers); and they also participate in the adhesion complexes between cells or between the internal surface of the membrane and the cytoskeleton.

-Membrane carbohydrates, associated to proteins or to lipids, are found in the outer surface of the cell membrane and they have in general labeling functions for recognition of the cell by other cells and substances (for example, they differentiate red blood cells in relation to the ABO blood group system), immune modulation functions, pathogen sensitization functions, etc.
+Membrane carbohydrates, attached to proteins or to lipids, are found in the outer surface of the cell membrane.
+In general, they are used to mark cells so that these cells and their functions are recognized by other cells and substances (for example, they differentiate red blood cells in the ABO blood group system).
+They also carry out immune modulation functions, pathogen sensitization functions, etc.

-12. What are differentiations of the cell membrane?
+12. What is differentiation of a cell membrane?

-In some types of cells, the cell membrane presents differentiations that are necessary for the specific functions of the cells.
-The main differentiations are the microvilli and the structures for reinforcement of adhesion or union between cells (cell junctions).
+In some types of cells, the cell membrane has different structures that are necessary for the specific functions of the cells.
+The main ones are the microvilli and the structures for the reinforcement of adhesion between cells (cell junctions).

 Microvilli are multiple external projections of the membrane resembling glove fingers.
-This differentiation is found in cells of tissues where it is advantageous to increase the size of the surface area in contact with the exterior, for example, in the enteric (intestinal) epithelium for absorption of nutrients.
+They are found in the cells of tissues in which it is advantageous to increase the size of the surface area in contact with the exterior, for example, in the enteric (intestinal) epithelium for the absorption of nutrients.

-Membrane differentiations for reinforcement of adhesion between cells occur mainly in epithelial tissues where the need for coverage and impermeability requires cells to be “glued” to neighboring cells.
-These differentiations can be interdigitations, desmosomes, tight junctions (zonula occludens), zonula adherens (adherens junctions) and gap junctions.
+Structures that promote the strengthening of the adhesion between cells occur mainly in epithelial tissues where the need for coverage and impermeability requires cells to be “glued” to neighboring cells.
+These structures can be interdigitations, desmosomes, tight junctions (zonula occludens), zonula adherens (adherens junctions) and gap junctions.

-13. What is the relationship between concentration gradient and active and passive transport?
+13. What is the relationship between the concentration gradient and active and passive transport?

-Passive transport is the movement of substances across membranes in favor of their concentration gradient, i.e., from a more concentrated region to a less concentrated region.
+Passive transport is the movement of substances across membranes in favor of their concentration gradient, rather, from a more concentrated region to a less concentrated region.
 Active transport, on the other hand, is the transport of substances across membranes against their concentration gradient, from a less concentrated to a more concentrated region.
-In passive transport, because it is spontaneous, there is no energy spent; the active transport however requires energy (work) to occur.
+No energy is used in passive transport because it is spontaneous.
+Active transport, on the other hand, requires energy (work) to occur.

-Active transport works to maintain or increase the concentration gradient of a substance between two regions while passive transport acts in a manner to reduce the concentration gradient.
+Active transport works to maintain or increase the concentration gradient of a substance between two regions while passive transport works to reduce the concentration gradient.